-Single sign on is the part of a federated identity system.
+Single sign-on is part of a federated identity system.
 It is the element associated with authentication.
 SSO establishes that the user claiming access is who he says he is, consequently sharing the information provided to each connected software in need of the user data for authentication purposes.

 Here is how the typical step-by-step SSO process looks like on a centralized authentication server, which can be either a corporate or a third-party solution.

 - User logs into the application that uses SSO for the first time and requests access

 - The authentication server looks for an existing session

 - Since it won't find one (user didn't log into the server before) the server returns a request for user credentials

 - User enters and sends credentials (it can be multifunction authentication or just a single password)

 - Central server makes a record of that session

 - Send back the access token to the user

 The next time the user logs into SSO-supported applications, the centralized authentication server will find the previous session and immediately share the access token without searching for credentials for each separate application.